 Equally important is the need to ascertain the level of capacity and readiness to engage in adaptation action.
 Without capacity the transformational opportunities of adaptation solutions might be lost.
-Capacity building measures and other enabling factors for adaptation include, but is not limited to:195
+Capacity building measures and other enabling factors for adaptation include, but is not limited to: 196 o Policy and decision making

+Institutional arrangements

+- strengthen or establish national climate change secretariats or national focal points - strengthen sectoral, national, and subnational capacities - strengthen national ownership of capacity building

+- improved decision-making, including assistance for participation in international negotiations - support needs for NAPs and decision-making for adaptation action, - integrating adaptation into sectoral planning processes - capacity building for implementation of adaptation measures - mainstreaming climate change

+Development and transfer of technology

+Technical assistance

-0 Institutional arrangements - strengthen or establish national climate change secretariats or national focal points strengthen sectoral, national, and subnational capacities strengthen national ownership of capacity building 0 Policy and decision making - improved decision-making, including assistance for participation in internationa negotiations support needs for NAPs and decision-making for adaptation action, integrating adaptation into sectoral planning processes capacity building for implementation of adaptation measures - mainstreaming climate change 0 Development and transfer of technology 0 Technical assistance support with vulnerability and adaptation assessment support needs for impact assessment, risk mapping and disaster forecasting research and systematic observation, including meteorological, hydrological, an climatological services to access climate funds to secure additional climate finance resources 0 Financial support, from public and private sources improving capacity to access existing climate funds 0 Legal and regulatory develop coordination mechanisms, legislation, policies, and action plans 0 Education, training, and public awareness - Awareness raising among local actors, communities, and private sector with a view t transform behaviours and mindsets Information sharing and networking, including the establishment of databases
+- support with vulnerability and adaptation assessment - support needs for impact assessment, risk mapping and disaster forecasting - research and systematic observation, including meteorological, hydrological, and climatological services - to access climate funds to secure additional climate finance resources

-195 For a more comprehensive list, please see FCCC/CP/2001/13/Add.1, Decision 2/CP.7, Annex C para 15.
-Available at: https://unfccc.int/sites/default/files/resource/docs/cop7/13a01.pdf Also, emerging areas for capacity-building has been ascertained in FCCC/SBI/2021/3, part IV para 31.
-Available at: https://unfccc.int/sites/default/files/resource/sbi2021_03E.pdf
+Financial support, from public and private sources

+- improving capacity to access existing climate funds

+Legal and regulatory

+- develop coordination mechanisms, legislation, policies, and action plans

+Education, training, and public awareness

+- Awareness raising among local actors, communities, and private sector with a view to transform behaviours and mindsets - Information sharing and networking, including the establishment of databases